use-inkubator/Ecosystem-Grants/applications/rebellion.md

 --------------------------------------------------
 ROADMAP
 --------------------------------------------------
-Overview
+**Overview**

-Total Estimated Duration: 4 months
+- **Total Estimated Duration:** 3 months
-Full-Time Equivalent (FTE): 2
+- **Full-Time Equivalent (FTE):** 2
-Total Costs: $50,000 USD
+- **Total Costs:** $50,000 USD

+---

-Milestone 1 — Rebellion MVP on Astar ink!
+### Milestone 1 — Rebellion MVP on Astar ink!

-Estimated duration: 4 months
+**Estimated duration:** 3 months
-FTE: 2
+**FTE:** 2
-Costs: $50,000 USD
+**Costs:** $50,000 USD

+---

-Deliverables
+#### Deliverables

-0a.
-License
+**0a.
+License**
 Rebellion MVP will remain closed source at this stage.
 We will provide sufficient technical documentation, a hosted demo, and private access to the Inkubator reviewers to verify functionality.

-0b.
-Documentation
+**0b.
+Documentation**
-Internal documentation covering smart contract design, APIs, and user flows.
+- Internal documentation covering smart contract design, APIs, and user flows.
-A step-by-step guide showing how to interact with the MVP on Astar testnet.
+- A step-by-step guide showing how to interact with the MVP on Astar testnet.

-0c.
-Testing and Testing Guide
+**0c.
+Testing and Testing Guide**
-Internal unit tests for league creation, scoring, and prize logic.
+- Internal unit tests for league creation, scoring, and prize logic.
-Testing guide shared privately with Inkubator reviewers to reproduce results.
+- Testing guide shared privately with Inkubator reviewers to reproduce results.

-0d.
-Docker
+**0d.
+Docker**
-A Docker image will be shared privately with Inkubator reviewers to demonstrate the local setup of the MVP.
+- A Docker image will be shared privately with Inkubator reviewers to demonstrate the local setup of the MVP.

-0e.
-Article
+**0e.
+Article**
-Blog post: “Bringing Gamified Trading to Astar ink!” explaining the project vision, user experience, and the benefits to the Astar ecosystem.
+- Blog post: *“Bringing Gamified Trading to Astar ink!”* explaining the project vision, user experience, and the benefits to the Astar ecosystem.

-1. Smart Contracts
+**1. Smart Contracts**
-Implement ink! contracts for league creation, portfolio drafting, scoring, and prize distribution.
+- Implement ink! contracts for league creation, portfolio drafting, scoring, and prize distribution.
-Deploy contracts to Astar testnet.
+- Deploy contracts to Astar testnet.

-2. Frontend Integration
+**2. Frontend Integration**
-Integrate contracts into a React frontend.
+- Integrate contracts into a React frontend.
-Provide UI for creating and joining leagues.
+- Provide UI for creating and joining leagues.
-Wallet integration with Polkadot.js and Astar-native options.
+- Wallet integration with Polkadot.js and Astar-native options.

-3. MVP Deployment
+**3. MVP Deployment**
-Hosted deployment on app.rebellion.live connected to Astar testnet.
+- Hosted deployment on [app.rebellion.live](https://app.rebellion.live) connected to Astar testnet.
-Target: 500 wallets testing fantasy trading leagues.
+- Target: 500 wallets testing fantasy trading leagues.

-4. Demonstration Environment
+**4. Demonstration Environment**
-Live demo environment hosted by the Rebellion team.
+- Live demo environment hosted by the Rebellion team.

-Walkthrough and credentials provided privately to Inkubator reviewers for validation.
+- Walkthrough and credentials provided privately to Inkubator reviewers for validation.

 --------------------------------------------------
 FUTURE PLANS
 --------------------------------------------------